hekar/blog/_posts/2020-09-22-dotcover-dotnetcore.md

 </AnalyzeParams>
 ```

-open `ConsoleApp.Tests/dotcover.html` to see the final coverage report
+Open `ConsoleApp.Tests/dotcover.html` to see the final coverage report in your web browser.

 ![example-coverage-report](https://i.imgur.com/v8l1RKb.png)

 ## Conclusion

 Dotcover is easy to setup and configure with Dotnet Core projects.
-The project works well after basic configuration.
-The only issue is the license is not a standard
+The only issue is the license modeling does not work well for many types of projects.
+Particularly closed-source applications.
+Further when integrating Dotcover into your professional work environment there is the added overhead of license configuration and maintenance.
+Configuration can be difficult, but once configured it is straightforward to use in CI/CD environments with little operations overhead.
+Overall Dotcover is a high quality tool that can be useful in certain circumstances where open-source tooling such as coverlet cannot be used.

-For an example of a project using dotcover, checkout [hekar/joke-generator].
+For an example of a project using dotcover, see [hekar/joke-generator] on Github.

 [hekar/joke-generator]: https://github.com/hekar/joke-generator
 [dotnet/core]: https://dotnet.microsoft.com/download/dotnet-core